-Appear to move throughout a large home range, following the seasonal movements of their fish prey, rather than undertaking specific seasonal migrations.
+They appear to move throughout a large home range, following the seasonal movements of their fish prey, rather than undertaking specific seasonal migrations.

 Life History and Ecology

-2001).
-Primarily adult or larger dolphins appear to engage in this behaviour.
+Atlantic white-sided dolphins are quite active at the surface of the sea, often breaching and tail slapping.
+They are attracted to boats and will ride the bow or stern waves (Weinrich et al. 2001).
+It is primarily adult or larger dolphins that appear to engage in this behaviour.
 In numerous observations in US waters between 1984 and 1997, small dolphins or cow-calf pairs were rarely seen riding boat waves (Weinrich et al. 2001).
-They have also been observed scavenging in the wake of a fishing trawler (Leopold and Couperus 1995).
+These dolphins have also been observed scavenging in the wake of a fishing trawler (Leopold and Couperus 1995).
 Other studies, however, have observed adverse reactions to vessels, with dolphins moving away from them (Macleod 2004).

 White-sided dolphins are often seen with other cetaceans such as fin, humpback and pilot whales (Reeves et al. 1999) and may form mixed schools with other dolphins.
 With the larger whales, they have been seen travelling in front, riding the “bow waves” (Weinrich et al. 2001), but they may also be feeding, scavenging fish that the whales bring to the surface.
 Humpback whales observed in coastal US waters appeared to be disturbed by white-sided dolphins, displaying aggressive activity in their presence (Weinrich et al. 2001).

 There does not seem to be any kinship relation between dolphins in a particular pod or group.
 Mirimin et al. (2011) found that the white-sided dolphins sampled in two mass stranding events in Ireland were mainly unrelated to each other.
-Fernández et al. (2016) also found no evidence of higher levels of kinship within pods from dolphins sampled in the Faroe Islands.
+Fernández et al. (2016) also found no evidence of higher levels of kinship within pods of dolphins sampled in the Faroe Islands.

 White-sided dolphins are highly mobile.
 A satellite-tagged dolphin in the Gulf of Maine travelled an estimated distance of over 300 km in 64.3 hours (Mate et al. 1994).
 The same study found that the dolphin spent most of its time (89%) underwater, carrying out many short dives, 76% of which were less than one minute long.
 A second study of four dolphins outfitted with time-depth recorders found a great deal of variability in dive depth and duration both between and within individuals.
 The mean dive depths for the 4 individuals ranged from 8.6 m to 40.3 m, and mean dive length ranged from 46 to 296 seconds (Sampson et al. 2012).

 Mass strandings, which can involve from several dozen to over a hundred individuals, are common for this species (Gaskin 1992, Waring et al. 2006).
-There are some seasonal differences in stranding rates, which are thought to coincide with dolphin distribution at different times of year.
-Off New York and Massachusetts, for example, most strandings occur during the winter months (Palka et al. 1997, Craddock et al. 2009), while in the northern UK, the majority of strandings occur during summer (Reeves et al. 1999).
+There are some seasonal differences in stranding rates, which are thought to coincide with dolphin distribution at different times of the year.
+Off New York and Massachusetts, for example, most strandings occur during the winter months (Palka et al. 1997, Craddock et al. 2009), while in the northern UK, the majority of strandings occur during the summer (Reeves et al. 1999).

 It is not known why these dolphins strand.
 Some authors suggest that they are following prey inshore.
 In the Cape Cod region, dolphins often swim on the high tide into marshes, mudflats, and tidal creeks (Sampson et al. 2012), and so may become stranded once the tide goes out.
 In a stranding on the west coast of Ireland, the largest animal in the group was found to be seriously ill at the time of stranding, and it was proposed that the rest of the pod may have followed it into shore (Rogan et al. 1997).
 Other suggestions of why dolphins strand include extreme weather, man-made acoustic disturbance, geomagnetic anomalies and coastal topography.
-It is possible that the reasons for stranding may be a combination of these various factors, and which can differ between locations.
+It is possible that the reasons for stranding may be a combination of these various factors, which can also differ between locations.

-Births occur during the summer months after a gestation period of 10 to 12 months.
+Births occur during the summer months after a gestation period of 10 – 12 months.
 The birthing period runs from May to early August, with most births taking place in June and July (Waring et al. 2006).
 Length at birth is around 110 cm, and the lactation period is about 18 months (Gaskin 1992).

 Food and feeding

 Blue whiting (Micromesistius poutassou) has also been identified as a prey species in the northeastern Atlantic (Gaskin 1992), as well as tacauds (Trisopterus spp.), horse mackerel (Trachurus trachurus), pilchard (Sardina pilchardus), sand lances (Ammodytes spp.), pollock (Pollachius virens), whiting (Merlangius merlangus), haddock (Melanogrammus aeglefinus), gobies (Gobiidae), and dragonets (Callionymidae) (Craddock et al. 2009).
 Other oceanic fishes such as silvery pout (Gadiculus argenteus), lanternfishes, and pearlsides (Maurolicus muelleri) have also been found in the diet (Couperus 1997).

-In the northwestern Atlantic, a detailed study of the diet of 62 Atlantic white-sided dolphins was carried out.
+In the northwestern Atlantic, a detailed study of the diet of 62 Atlantic white-sided dolphins has been carried out.
 Thirty-four dolphins were stranded on Cape Cod, while the other 28 were caught by net.
 Twenty-six different fish species and 3 cephalopod species were identified in the stomachs.
 The main prey found were silver hake (Merluccius bilinearis), spoonarm octopus (Bathypolypus bairdii), haddock and sand lances (Craddock et al. 2009).
 The same study found a seasonal variation in the diet.
 Pelagic Atlantic herring (Clupea harengus) was seen to be the most important prey in summer, but was rare in winter.